-- 5.1 The analyst must know and observe the normal safety procedures required in a microbiology laboratory while preparing, using and disposing of cultures, reagents, and materials, and while operating sterilization equipment. - The selective medium (mE) and azide-dextrose broth used in this method contain sodium azide as well as other potentially toxic components.
-Caution must be exercised during the preparation, use, and disposal of these media to prevent inhalation or contact with the medium or reagents. - 5.3 This method does not address all of the safety issues associated with its use.
+- 5.1 The analyst must know and observe the normal safety procedures required in a microbiology laboratory while preparing, using, and disposing of cultures, reagents, and materials and while operating sterilization equipment. - 5.2 Mouth-pipetting is prohibited. - 5.3 This method does not address all of the safety issues associated with its use.
 It is the responsibility of the laboratory to establish appropriate safety and health practices prior to use of this method.
-A reference file of material safety data sheets (MSDSs) should be available to all personnel involved in Method 1106.1 analyses. - 5.4 Mouth-pipetting is prohibited.
+A reference file of material safety data sheets (MSDSs) should be available to all personnel involved in Method 1103.1 analyses.